Children and young people are the most vulnerable members of society. Protecting them from becoming the victims of abuse is everyone's responsibility.

 In an emergency always call 999.

-If you work with children or young people you can report a concern online using our inter-agency referral form.
+If you work with children or young people please use our referral form.

 What is child abuse?